woodstockcs/labs/dvd-lab/README.md

 ```
 3. Once you have a working spaceship: in the `draw()` function add the command `y = y – 1`;

+## Submit this part

+When done with this part submit to:

+submit50 p5_spaceship@cs50nestm/checks

 ## DVD Logo Challenge

 1. Working in the file dvd.js, start by creating a rectangle and have it bounce off the sides of the screen.